kubekpop/slm/README.md

 * Directories to backup
 * Backup directory
 On first launch SLM checks what method of directory specification your config file uses.
 If it detects old method (BM_TARBALL_DIRECTORIES) it asks for permission to convert it to array method (BM_TARBALL_TARGETS).
 Not allowing it to do so will result in closing the window and denying functionality.

+#### DNS Configurator (preview)
+This panel is used to manage DNS server (bind).
+It allows to create and manage zones:
+* Create forward lookup zone
+* Create reverse lookup zone
+* Manage records in zones

+#### QEMU/KVM
+This panel is used to view and manage existing virtual machines (doesn't support creating new domains).
+* List machines
+* Show machine's status
+* Start machine
+* Stop machine
+* Restart machine

 ### 3. LOG FILES